Amazon S3: A Storage Foundation for Datalakes on AWS

 Flat Dates

-In this model, date values that meet the granularity of the partitioning scheme are stored as simple strings.
-The strings are almost certainly formatted in order of YEAR MONTH DAY HOUR, for example YYYY-MM-DD HH24, so as to support string based comparisons including BETWEEN, GREATER THAN, LESS THAN, etc that correctly sort using only ASCII characters.
-In this case, you will typically store the full date value, but truncate it down to the granularity of the partition - with monthly partitioning, data for January 1st, 1970 at 9am will be stored as 1970-01-01 00 (at midnight), and the hourly granularity is truncated.
-When combined with dynamic partitioning, this would result in a prefix of order_date=1970-01-01 00.
+that correctly sort using only ASCII characters.
+In this case, you will typically store the full date value, but truncate it down to the granularity of the partition - with monthly partitioning, data for January 1st, 1970 at 9am will be stored as 1970-01-01 00

-This model can be much simpler for end users to work with, and they can use simple date expressions on a single DATE type attributes through the catalog.
+This model can be much simpler for end users to work with, and they can use simple date expressions on a single DATE

 Hierarchical Dates

 Instead of using flat string dates, you can implement a date hierarchy in your data catalog.
-This means that Year, Month, Day and Hour are stored as separate prefixes, and modelled as attributes that are INT type in your catalog.
-In this case, you have a separate prefix for each component of the date.
-Monthly data parititons for January 1st 1970 would be stored in prefix year=1970/month=01/day=01, for example.
+This means that Year, Month, Day and Hour are stored as separate prefixes, and modelled as attributes that are INT

-This model provides simplicity for end users that query across multiple time dimensions with different types of queries (such as week-on-week or month-on-month analysis), but makes it more complicated for end users who want to perform equality operations on date values: using a sql based tool, instead of looking at a short date range as where date_attribute between x and y, they must instead create a where clause of where year = ? and month = ? and day between x and y.
-End users must know that they have to chop up their date range in this way, and also must know which attributes to use for the date comparison.
+This model provides simplicity for end users that query across multiple time dimensions with different types of queries (such as week-on-week or month-on-month analysis), but makes it more complicated for end users who want to perform equality operations on date values: using a sql based tool, instead of looking at a short date range as where date_attribute between x and y

 Natural Dates vs System Dates

 The last part of a time based partitioning design is to ensure that the date values used for prefix based partitioning are things that your end users care about, rather than values that were injected by the system.
 For example, consider a system that takes orders.
 When a customer places the order, the application may log this to a Kinesis Data Stream.
-The Order record that is put onto the Stream will of course include the order_date value, which is the time that the application accepted the order and which the customer will see.
-When this data flows through into your data lake, for example via Kinesis Firehose, it will be placed into S3 using a prefix structure of YYYY/MM/DD/HH, with the time values based on the Delivery Time.
-This is not the order_date from the data record, and your final table in the Glue Data Catalog will contain separate Year, Month, Day, Hour and order_date attributes, unless you manually create partitions at the granularity you require.
-If you allow Glue Data Catalog Crawlers to process these prefixes, then separate attributes will be created in your table.
-Crucially, when your end users use SQL to query dates as where order_date between x and y, no S3 based prefix partition elimination will occur, because the query isn't going against the values from the partition columns.
+The Order record that is put onto the Stream will of course include the order_date

-If your system exhibits your behaviour, then you should consider the location written by Kinesis Firehose to be that of an 'import' location, and use AWS Glue or AWS Lambda to process these new partitions, and within the processing job apply new partitioning based on order_date, storing the values into the conformed data top level prefix.
+If your system exhibits your behaviour, then you should consider the location written by Kinesis Firehose to be that of an 'import' location, and use AWS Glue or AWS Lambda to process these new partitions, and within the processing job apply new partitioning based on order_date

 Overview of Datalake Storage Structure